Complete a 3 Question Survey and Earn a re:Post Badge

 If your Lambda function uses downstream AWS resources, microservices, databases, or HTTP web APIs, then you can use AWS X-Ray to help troubleshoot code performance issues.

-For more information, see Using AWS Lambda with AWS X-Ray.
+For more information, see Visualize Lambda function invocations using AWS X-Ray.

 Use Lambda Insights to collect system-level metrics for your function

-Lambda Insights collects system-level metrics, including CPU time, memory, disk, and network metrics.
-It also collects diagnostic information, including cold starts and Lambda worker shutdowns to help you isolate issues with your Lambda functions.
+Lambda Insights collects system-level metrics, which include CPU time, memory, disk, and network metrics.
+It also collects diagnostic information, which includes cold starts and Lambda worker shutdowns to help you isolate issues with your Lambda functions.

-Note: Using Lambda Insights incurs charges to your AWS account.
+Note: Use of Lambda Insights incurs charges to your AWS account.
 You're charged for the invocation time consumed by the Lambda extension in 1 ms increments.

 Use VPC Flow Logs to determine why a specific invocation request was denied or didn't route

-VPC Flow Logs allow you to see all the network traffic flowing to and from an Amazon Virtual Private Cloud (Amazon VPC).
+VPC Flow Logs allow you to see all the network traffic that flows to and from an Amazon Virtual Private Cloud (Amazon VPC).

 For more information, see Troubleshoot networking issues in Lambda.

-Note: Keep in mind the following if you choose to set up VPC Flow Logs:
+Note: The following variables apply if you choose to set up VPC Flow Logs:

-- Data ingestion and archival charges for vended logs apply when you publish flow logs to either of the following:
+- Data ingestion and archival charges for vended logs apply when you publish flow logs to CloudWatch Logs or Amazon Simple Storage Service (Amazon S3).

 - When you configure a Lambda function to access resources in an Amazon VPC, Lambda assigns the function to an elastic network interface.
 To identify the network traffic associated with your Lambda function, you must locate the function's network interface.
 For instructions, see Why can't I detach or delete an elastic network interface that Lambda created?